(CNN) -- Four abducted medical workers abducted in Sudan's Darfur region earlier this week appeared Saturday on Sudanese TV after their release.

-Sudan last week ordered 13 major aid groups to leave the country after an arrest warrant was issued for President Omar Hassan al-Bashir.
-The International Criminal Court issued the warrant for war crimes and crimes against humanity.
-It accuses him of complicity in a brutal campaign of violence against the people of Darfur.
+Sudan last week ordered 13 major aid groups to leave the country after the International Criminal Court issued an arrest warrant for President Omar Hassan al-Bashir, accusing him of war crimes and crimes against humanity.

-Two of MSF's sections -- one run by the Dutch and one run by the French -- were ordered out.
-They were also operating in Darfur.
-Along with the Belgian section, there are other teams in the country.
+Two of MSF's sections working in Darfur -- one run by the Dutch and one run by the French -- were among those ordered out.

 The United Nations on Wednesday announced the start of a joint U.N.-Sudanese government mission "to evaluate the need for food, water, health and emergency shelter in Darfur" amid the expulsions of the groups, which are believed to have assisted about 4.7 million people.